getcellm/cellm/README.md

    docker compose -f docker-compose.Ollama.yml down  // When you want to shut it down
    ```

-Open WebUI in included in the docker compose file so you test the local model outside of Cellm.
+Open WebUI in included in both docker compose files so you test the local model outside of Cellm.
 It is available at `http://localhost:3000`.

 If you want to speed up inference, you can use your GPU as well: